1998 Townsville floods: Weather conditions

+On 10 and 11 January, Townsville airport recorded 549 mm in 24 hours, and from 11 and 12 January through to 9 am on 13 January, 245 mm fell, with a resultant three-day record of 794 mm.
+The period of 10 to 11 January was subsequently dubbed by Townsville residents as the Night of Noah.
+Total rainfall at Townsville airport for the week was recorded as 886 mm.
+In the 24 hours of 10 January, Magnetic Island received 774 mm of rain, the maximum in the Townsville region.
+Other areas around Townsville CBD had readings ranging from 895 to 1300 mm.

+Rain eased a little by 11 January, but some heavy rain continued to pass through.
+Ex-Cyclone Sid, by now a weak surface low, sat just to the north of Townsville during 12 January and by midday the trough had redeveloped and heavy rain moved into the Townsville CBD for the rest of the day.

+Impact

-Late into the evening, the heaviest of the rain was now falling and gale-force winds were continuing (at its heaviest, the rain was falling at 100 mm per hour) as most streets in the city are flat, the city streets were underwater and blocked by fallen trees and power lines.
-Water was up to 3 meters deep through parts of the CBD and hundreds of businesses and homes were inundated in both Townsville and Thuringowa, plus around 200 people had to be evacuated.
+As most streets in the Townsville CBD are flat, the city streets were underwater and blocked by fallen trees and power lines.
+Water was up to 3 m deep through parts of the CBD and hundreds of businesses and homes were inundated in both Townsville and Thuringowa, plus around 200 people were evacuated.

-Black River was badly hit with 48 homes being uninhabitable, 14 homes destroyed and 8 being washed out to sea when the river broke its banks and at Bluewater 40 homes were badly damaged, while 5 other homes in the city had been destroyed plus 100's flooded, phones were out in most parts the city and fallen power lines and flooded substations cut power to around 50% of homes.
-A landslide, estimated to be 20,000 cubic meters destroyed 12 and damaged 6 units on a Magnetic Island resort and another landslide destroyed a million dollar home on Stanton Terrace and boulders were also loosened on Castle Hill and rolled down into Stuart Street in the CBD.
-Townsville was declared a state of emergency that night.
+The neighbourhood of Black River was badly hit; 48 homes were uninhabitable, 14 homes destroyed and 8 were washed out to sea when the river broke its banks.
+At Bluewater, 40 homes were badly damaged, while five other homes in the city were destroyed plus hundreds flooded, phones were out in most parts the city, and fallen power lines and flooded substations cut power to around half of Townsville homes.
+A landslide, estimated to be 20000 m3 destroyed twelve units at a Magnetic Island resort, and damaged a further six units, and another landslide destroyed a million dollar home on Stanton Terrace.
+Boulders were also loosened on Castle Hill and rolled down into Stuart Street in the Townsville CBD.
+That night, the Queensland Government declared Townsville as a state of emergency, with resultant access to federal and state government resources and funding.

-Rain had eased a little by the 11th but still had some heavy rain pass through, Ex-Cyclone Sid, a weak surface low was still just to the north of Townsville during Monday 12 January and by midday the trough had redeveloped again and heavy rain moved into the city for the rest of the day.

-With many businesses closed due to the weekend damage, the new lot of rain caused a complete shutdown of the city and many workers battled renewed floodwaters trying to get home, even emergency workers had to abandon cleanup work for the rest of the day.
-On the 10 and 11 January, Townsville airport recorded 549 mm in 24 hours and from the 11th and 12th through to the 9 am the 13th 245 mm fell, giving a 3-day record of 794 mm.
-The period of the 10th to the 11th has since been dubbed the 'Night of Noah' by Townsville residents.
-Other areas around the city had readings from 895 mm up to 1300 mm.
+Many businesses had closed due to the weekend damage, and the additional rainfall caused a complete shutdown of the city.
+Many workers battled renewed floodwaters as they tried to get home, and emergency workers abandoned clean-up work for the rest of the day.

+Despite the construction of the Ross River Dam in 1974 across the Ross River, located approximately 25 km upriver of Townsville, and subsequent dam upgrades during the mid-1980s, the dam was not spilling at the time of the 1998 flood, with most of the floodwaters falling downriver of the dam wall.